We’re an affiliate

-- Wash the vehicle thoroughly to remove dust particles, dirt, or any bird poop that may affect the paint.
+- Wash the Power Wheels thoroughly to remove dust particles, dirt, or any bird poop that may affect the paint.
 Use some dish wash soap, clean water, and a rug to remove dirt.
 You can use a hosepipe to reach all nooks on a ride on to while cleaning it but careful not to get the electrical area wet.
 Please leave it in an open-air location to dry off before beginning the painting process.

 - Remove the top part of the vehicle to have more access to the undercarriage of the car.
 Mark each piece for the reassemble and keep the screws in a safe location as they can get lost fast.
 Set different parts like the grille and bars on various surfaces for painting separately.